The End Is Near For 3.2 Beer

 Utah brewers will ditch the 3.2 standard on Nov.
 1. That will leave just one state, Minnesota, selling 3.2 beer.

-And Jamie Pfuhl, president of the Minnesota Grocers Association, says store owners are already starting to have a hard time finding the stuff.
+And Jamie Pfuhl, president of the Minnesota Grocers Association, says store owners are already beginning to have a hard time finding the stuff.

 "It does feel lonely and it's frustrating because nobody wants to be last," says Pfuhl.